kiarashazarnia/kiarashazarnia.github.io/content/post/performance-testing-types.md

 1. Load test
 2. Stress test
 3. Spike test
-4. Volume test
+4. Endurance test
-5. Scalability test

 ## What is the Designed Load?

 To plunge into the differences, it is important to be aware of the concept of __Load__.

-#### Load is the number of __services__ that the system under test is providing in the unit of time.
+> Load is the number of __services__ that the system under test is providing in the unit of time.

 The definition of service depends on your system functionality: